Hull House: Teachings

 Later, the settlement branched out and offered services to ameliorate some of the effects of poverty.
 A public dispensary provided nutritious food for the sick as well as a daycare center and public baths.
 Among the courses Hull House offered was a bookbinding course, which was timely — given the employment opportunities in the growing printing trade.
 Hull House was well known for its success in aiding American assimilation, especially with immigrant youth.
 Hull House became the center of the movement to promote hand workmanship as a moral regenerative force.
+The Hull-House Kilns program was directed by Myrtle Merritt French.
 Under the direction of Laura Dainty Pelham their theater group performed the Chicago premiers of several plays by John Galsworthy, Henrik Ibsen, and George Bernard Shaw, and was given credit for founding the American Little Theatre Movement.
 The success of Hull House led Paul Kellogg to refer to the group as the "Great Ladies of Halsted Street".

 The objective of Hull House, as stated in its charter, was: "To provide a center for a higher civic and social life; to institute and maintain educational and philanthropic enterprises, and to investigate and improve the conditions in the industrial districts of Chicago."

 The building and museum

 Hull House was located in Chicago, Illinois, and took its name from the Italianate mansion built by real estate magnate Charles Jerald Hull (1820–1889) at 800 South Halsted Street in 1856.
 The building was located in what had once been a fashionable part of town, but by 1889, when Addams was searching for a location for her experiment, it had descended into squalor.
 This was partly due to the rapid and overwhelming influx of immigrants into the Near West Side neighborhood.
-Charles Hull granted his former home to his niece Helen Culver, who in turn granted it to Addams on a 25-year rent-free lease.
+Charles Hull granted his former home to his cousin Helen Culver, who in turn granted it to Addams on a 25-year rent-free lease.
 By 1907, Addams had acquired 13 buildings surrounding Hull's mansion.
 Between 1889 and 1935, Addams and Ellen Gates Starr continuously redeveloped the building.
 In 1912, the Bowen Country Club summer camp was added to complete the Hull House complex.
 The facility remained at the original location until it was purchased in 1963 by what was then called the University of Illinois-Circle Campus.
 The development of University of Illinois-Circle Campus required the demolition of most of the Hull House buildings and the 1967 restoration to the original building by Frazier, Raftery, Orr and Fairbank removed Addams's third floor addition.
 In addition to the mansion, of the dozen additional buildings only the craftsman style dining hall (built in 1905 and designed by Pond & Pond) survives and it was moved 200 yd from its original site to be next to the mansion.